pablocherry1/Go/cmd/Week-5-http-client/README.md

+# HTTP Status Codes: Categories Explained

-Instead of memorizing the numbers, you should understand the categories of status codes.
-This is the most practical way to handle them.
+Instead of memorizing every status code, the most practical approach is to **understand their categories**.
+This allows you to quickly diagnose whether an issue comes from the client or the server.

+---

+## 📘 Categories of HTTP Status Codes

+### 🔹 1xx – Informational
-1xx (Informational): The request has been received, and the process is continuing.
+- The request has been received and the process is continuing.
+- Example: `100 Continue`

+---

+### 🔹 2xx – Success
-2xx (Success): The request was successfully received, understood, and accepted.
-A 200 OK is in this category.
+- The request was successfully received, understood, and accepted.
+- Example: `200 OK`

+---

+### 🔹 3xx – Redirection
-3xx (Redirection): Further action needs to be taken to complete the request.
+- Further action is required to complete the request.
+- Example: `301 Moved Permanently`

+---

+### 🔹 4xx – Client Error
-4xx (Client Error): The client (your program) made a mistake.
-A 404 Not Found or a 400 Bad Request are in this category.
+- The client (your program) made a mistake.
+- Examples:
+  - `400 Bad Request`
+  - `404 Not Found`

+---

+### 🔹 5xx – Server Error
-5xx (Server Error): The server failed to fulfill a valid request.
-A 500 Internal Server Error is in this category.
+- The server failed to fulfill a valid request.
+- Example: `500 Internal Server Error`

+---

+## ✅ Why Focus on Categories?
-By knowing these categories, you can quickly diagnose whether an issue is on your end or the server's.
+By knowing these categories, you can:
+- Quickly identify if an error is **your responsibility** (4xx) or the **server’s responsibility** (5xx).
+- Understand the flow of communication between client and server without memorizing every single code.